“In the essentials we need unity,

 The evidence of salvation is two-fold.
 The internal evidence is the direct witness of the Holy Spirit (Romans 8:16).
 The external evidence is the fruit of the Spirit (Galatians 5:22, 23).
 We become a new creation (II Cor.
 5:17) and are transformed into the image of Christ (II Cor.
 3:18).

-The Lord’s table consists of two elements: the bread and cup.
+- Communion: The Lord’s table consists of two elements: the bread and cup.
 Those elements are symbolic of the body and blood of Christ.
 Communion is a memorial of Christ’s sufferings on the cross and a celebration of our salvation.
-It is an opportunity for a believer to examine himself and experience forgiveness.
+It is an opportunity for Christians to examine themselves and experience forgiveness.

 The Church is the body of Christ (I Corinthians 12:12-27) and has a three-fold purpose: To evangelize the world (Acts 1:8 & Mark 16:15-16), to worship God (I Cor.
 12:13), and to equip for ministry (Ephesians 4:11-16 & I Cor.
 12:28, 14:12).

-The nine fruit of the Spirit (Gal.
+The nine fruits of the Spirit (Gal.
 5:22-23) are the by-product of a Spirit-filled life and evidence of spiritual maturity.
-The nine gifts of the Spirit are different manifestations of the Spirit to build up the body (I Cor.
+Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control are different manifestations of the Spirit to build up the church’s body (I Cor.
 12:1-11).
 We are instructed to diligently seek the gifts (I Cor.
 12:31, 14:1), but they must be exercised in an orderly way (I Cor.
 14:26-33) in the context of love (I Cor.
 13:1-13).

 There will be a final judgment in which the dead will be resurrected and judged (Matt.
 25:31-46 & Romans 2:1-9).
 Everyone whose name is not found written in the Book of Life, along with the devil and his angels, will be consigned to everlasting punishment in the lake of fire (Rev. 20:11-15).
 Those whose names are written in the Book of Life will be resurrected and stand at the judgment seat of Christ to be rewarded (I Cor.
 4:5).